yallport/sdc-EOgmaNeo/README.md

 - Pi will be looking for the controller, press a button for them to connect.
 After the controller is connected, you should be good to go!

 To train the SDC, just drive it around for a bit.
-The button A toggles self-driving mode.
+The button A switches between training and self-driving mode.